 Growing up, Grampa Mike’s story was such a part of our family that it was, in a way, a non-story.

 It sounded magical, and I started yearning for that faraway place.
 I credit him for igniting my lifelong fascination with Europe.

 Incredibly, forty years later, I found myself on that flat roof, in the home where Grampa was born and raised with his rowdy bunch of four brothers and two sisters.
-His stars winked at me and my family in the balmy Southern Italian night, as if I had finally figured out their secret.
+The stars of his youth winked at me and my children in the balmy Southern Italian night, as if I had finally figured out their secret.

 To my delight, it’s just a few quick blocks from the family home.
-The piazza still boasts capo di ferro (“Old Ironhead”) – the nickname for the fountain which was once the main source of water for the homes in the vicinity.
+The piazza still boasts its capo di ferro (“Old Ironhead”) – the nickname for the fountain which was once the main source of water for the homes in the vicinity.

-It felt magical to me to walk from our family home, down the narrow streets lined by crumbly houses in bright, Italian hues and into the piazza, framed by shops and dotted with Italians doing what they have done for centuries in their squares — fare una chiacchiere, fare una passeggiata — have a chat or take a stroll, or just sit quietly together and watch the world pass by.
+It felt magical to me to walk from our family home, down the narrow streets lined by crumbly houses in bright, Italian hues and into the piazza, framed by shops and dotted with Italians doing what they have done for centuries in their squares — fare una chiacchiere, fare una passeggiata — have a chat or take a stroll, or just sit quietly together watching the world pass by.
 Truth be told, on this morning they were pretty occupied staring at Daughter and I, obvious newcomers.

 In Grampa’s piazza, under the hot southern Italian sunshine, I stopped, looked around, inhaled deeply.
 And breathed in the full circle moment that was swirling around me, standing in the square where my grandfather once stood.
-Could he have ever imagined that his bold move across country, ocean and country again would allow incredible opportunity for his future descendants?
+Could he have ever imagined that his bold move across ocean and country would afford incredible opportunity for his future descendants?
 That one day, his little great-granddaughter would be fortunate enough to return to his homeland and play in the piazza of his youth?

 As a teenager, Grampa sometimes made me feel very self-conscious when we took him places.
-He seemed to enjoy attracting attention when we were out and about, and, to an introvered, bookish teenager, that was a bit mortifying.
+He seemed to enjoy attracting attention when we were out and about, and, to an introverted, bookish teenager, that was a bit mortifying.

 What I didn’t know then but what I know now was that the spirit and the spunk of Grampa Mike is probably what allowed me to live my comfortable life.
-Because I believe that’s what gave him the strength to transform from uncertain immigrant to middle class American.
+Because I believe that’s what gave him the strength to transform from uncertain, impoverished immigrant to middle class American.
 I have no specifics of his journey across the ocean – I never knew better to ask and he never talked about it.
-Grampa has been gone for nearly 25 years now, and, more than ever, I really want to know, from his point of view, the details of his voyage across the Atlantic, and the early years in his new land.
+Grampa has been gone for nearly 30 years now, and, more than ever, I really want to know, from his point of view, the details of his voyage across the Atlantic, and the early years in his new land.

 I Cinque Fratelli italiani / Five Italian Brothers in America

-In Grampa’s Piazza ©2017 Stacy D. Pollard
+In Grampa’s Piazza ©2017 Stacy D. Pollard | Updated March 2021